Fish anatomy: Skeleton

 There are two different skeletal types: the exoskeleton, which is the stable outer shell of an organism, and the endoskeleton, which forms the support structure inside the body.
 The skeleton of the fish is made of either cartilage (cartilaginous fishes) or bone (bony fishes).
+The endoskeleton of the fish is made up of two main components: the axial skeleton consisting of the skull and vertebral column, and the appendicular skeleton supporting the fins.
 The fins are made up of bony fin rays and, except for the caudal fin, have no direct connection with the spine.
 They are supported only by the muscles.
 The ribs attach to the spine.

 Bones are rigid organs that form part of the endoskeleton of vertebrates.
 They function to move, support, and protect the various organs of the body, produce red and white blood cells and store minerals.
 Bone tissue is a type of dense connective tissue.
 Bones come in a variety of shapes and have a complex internal and external structure.
 They are lightweight, yet strong and hard, in addition to fulfilling their many other biological functions.